kimberly1295/kimberly1295.github.io/_posts/2016-3-16-EmbeddableReporting.md

 23. Under the `View Reports` label enter the `url` value from number 20, select view report button.

-23. Select the link `access report` to view the chart created using the embeddable reporting service in the application.
+24. An iframe will be displayed that contains the report, created using the embeddable reporting service, in the application.
+A link `access report` is also displayed to view the chart.

 <br>